 James Armitage Architects are based in the centre of the World Heritage City of Bath.
-Established in 2007, we have been involved with over seventy projects, ranging in size from mixed-use masterplans of up to 17 hectares to small scale domestic projects.
+Established in 2007, we have been involved with over a hundred projects, ranging in size from town-wide regeneration projects to small scale domestic projects.
 We have a growing reputation for delivering traditional masterplans that focus on placemaking.
 Coupled with this, our expertise lies in designing traditional buildings which draw on either vernacular or classical precedents.

 Our clients include developers, institutions or private householders.
 We engage fully with them and are responsive to their needs, delivering high quality projects to a given timeframe and budget.
 We are experienced in liaising with local Planning Authorities, undertaking community consultation, and leading consultancy teams.
 We have maintained an exceptional track record of achieving planning permission, listed building consent and building regulations approval.
 Budgeting and cost efficiency are always important to us and the practice is therefore prepared to work closely with clients and other consultants in the process of maximising value for money.